SUSE/Portus/packaging/suse/README.md

 ## portusctl

-We have developed `portusctl` as a helper application for managing your Portus instance.
-You can read more about this in [portusctl/README.md](./portusctl/README.md).
+Once upon a time, we developed `portusctl` as a helper application for managing your Portus instance.
+Eventually we realized that we had to re-purpose it, and so we moved it into its [own project](https://github.com/openSUSE/portusctl).